 - C. Defense against negligence can be as basic as the differing degree of care due to a person.
-It includes any of the following: - ✓ Failure to prove the four elements of negligence, - ✓ Assumptive risks knowing 'something' could happen that may be dangerous, but doing it anyway, - ✓ Comparative fault both parties are at fault.
-This may be 50/50, 75/25, etc., - ✓ Intervening or superseding act an event that changes the proximate cause of a loss to a later event.
+It includes any of the following: - failure to prove the 4 elements of negligence, - assumptive risks knowing 'something' could happen that may be dangerous, but you do it anyways - comparative fault both parties are at fault.
+This may be 50/50 or 75/25 - intervening or superseding act an event that changes the proximate cause of a loss to a later event.